👉 What is this?

 On our landing page, you will see an icon called "Rules" under the search bar.
 If you click on it, you will be taken directly to the dataset.

-👉 Do I have filters to use?
+👉 Do I have specific filters to narrow down my research?

 Yes, on the right you can find three different filters that allow you to narrow down your research looking for a specific set of rules: